raddevon/flask-permissions/README.md

 Flask-Permissions is a simple Flask permissions extension that works with [Flask-SQLAlchemy](https://github.com/mitsuhiko/flask-sqlalchemy).
 It also plays nicely with [Flask-Login](https://github.com/maxcountryman/flask-login) although that isn't a strict requirement.

+## Installation

+Installs quickly and easily using PIP:

+    pip install Flask-Permissions

 ## Getting Started

 First, you'll want to import Permissions and initialize the Permissions object passing in your app, database, and the current user.